Your Complete Guide to Open Adoption in Florida

 While Florida is one of the states that allows post-adoption contact agreements (PACAs) between prospective birth and adoptive families, state statutes do not specify them as being legally enforceable.
 However, that doesn’t mean that open adoptions in Florida are not successful.
 On the contrary, with the guidance of an adoption professional like American Adoptions, many birth mothers have successfully stayed in contact with their children and the adoptive parents for years after placement!

-American Adoptions is happy to guide prospective birth parents and adoptive parents through the open adoption process.
-You can learn more about open adoption in Florida now by calling 1-800-ADOPTION or request free information online at any time.
+We know that thinking of what you want your post-placement relationship to be like can be a little overwhelming.
+But don’t forget, American Adoptions is always happy to guide prospective birth parents and adoptive parents through the open adoption process.
+You can learn more about open adoption in Florida now by calling 1-800-ADOPTION or get free information online at any time.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.